0x326/miami-university-cse-464-group-project/game-logic/README.md

 - Everything except a Sorcery and an instant is a permanent
 - Rules apply unless there is an exception
 - Tapped creatures cannot block
+- The first player does not draw on his first turn

 - Turn phases: